MicrosoftDocs/windows-dev-docs/hub/dev-environment/mac-to-windows.md

 ## Trackpad shortcuts

+> [!NOTE]
-Note: Some of these shortcuts require a "Precision Trackpad", such as the trackpad on Surface devices and some other third party laptops.
+> Some of these shortcuts require a "Precision Trackpad", such as the trackpad on Surface devices and some other third-party laptops.
+>
+> Trackpad options are configurable on both platforms.

  **Operation** | **Mac** | **Windows** |
 |---------------|--------------------|---------------------|